 - Free from fragrance, chlorine and chemicals

-- Back of nappy is made from a cotton mix
+- The back of the nappy is made from a cotton mix

 - Flexible leg cuffs and waistband for babies comfort

-- Manuka hydrosol is in used to serve antibacterial purposes
+- Manuka hydrosol is used to serve antibacterial purposes

 - In New Zealand, Nooppi is accredited for integrity and excellence

 - Total savings when purchased in bulk compared to the cheapest offer per pack is $4.97